 A product roadmap can be the key to taking a product from the planning stages to a successful launch.

 With a well-designed product roadmap, you can show exactly what each team or individual is working on.
 From planning a new ebook to implementing a whole new product.
-You can use a well thought out roadmap to hit all your goals.
+You can create a roadmap to hit all your goals.

 Not sure where to start?
 Well, you’re in the right place!

-In this article, I will show how to build the perfect one with 20+ professional product roadmap templates, tips, and examples!
+In this article, I will show how to create one with 31 professional product roadmap templates, tips, and examples!

 Let’s get into it!